Cover letter? We’ve got it covered.

 The recruiter already has your resume.
 So, there’s no need to rehash your entire work history in your cover letter.
 This is often a turn-off for employers who are sick of letters that merely summarize their candidates’ resumes.
 Consequently, they see no need to read them.

 Augustine recommends, “Use your opening documentation to demonstrate your understanding of the company’s position in the marketplace and their needs, and then highlight your experiences and accomplishments that speak to these requirements.”

 2. Use the hiring manager’s name, if possible.

-The worst ways to address a cover letter or an email to a potential employer include: “To whom it may concern,” “Dear Sir or Madam,” “Hello,” “Hiring Manager ” and “Dear Recruiter.”
-Avoid using these.
+The worst ways to address a cover letter or an email to a potential employer include: "To Whom It May Concern," "Dear Sir or Madam," and "Dear Recruiter."
+Avoid using these whenever possible.

 You don’t have to reinvent the wheel here.
 The main components of your cover letter don’t really change.
 Follow this, what I like to call the “t-format”:

 First Section: Introduce yourself and state why you are interested in the position.
 Show you’ve done a background check and are knowledgeable about the company or industry.